Code-Institute-Submissions/covid-tracker-1/README.md

 * The start date is before the latest date for which there is data available

-* The start date is before the first recorded case in the European Union
+* The end date is before the first recorded case in the European Union

 An error message will appear in the nav bar and the bar chart will not update.